 About Paul W. Meier

-Paul is a second career Lutheran pastor (now retired from parish ministry), living in the Midwest, and struggling with questions of tradition and scripture.
+I’m a second career Lutheran pastor (now retired from parish ministry), living in the Midwest, and struggling with questions of tradition and scripture.
 Shouldn’t life inside religion be easier than this?
 What does it mean to be the church?
 Where is God in all this?

-He hopes you’ll check back once in a while and add to the conversation.
+I hope you’ll check back once in a while and add to the conversation.